AKANKSHASINGH233/BSU-SLU-Unlearning/README.md

 Code release: coming soon.

-The implementation, training scripts, evaluation protocol, and configuration files will be released after final cleanup.
+The implementation, training scripts, evaluation protocol, and configuration files will be released soon.

 ## Citation